roytrust/programming/python/oop.md

 * Use single main inheritance, plus Mixin for addon features
 * MRO (Method Resolution Order): mro(), __mro__
   children precede their parents and the order of appearance in __bases__ is respected.
+* the order of your inheritance is to make the highest to lowest from left to right.
 * [super()](https://rhettinger.wordpress.com/2011/05/26/super-considered-super/)
   * returns a proxy object (temporary object of the superclass) that allows us to access methods of the base class.
   * can take two parameters: 1st is a subclass, 2nd is an instance of that subclass.